40net-cloud/forticnapp-pov-toolbox/code-security/local-scan-iac.md

 ### Different example deployements:
 #### Scan current directory and Upload Results to FortiCNAPP UI:
-  * --upload is True by default
+  * --upload value to upload to UI is True by default, you can still add in command:

 ```bash
 lacework iac scan -d .
 ```